-Certificate in Advanced Grief and Loss (HELP)
+Certificate in Advanced Loss and Grief (HELP University, Malaysia)

 Licensed and Registered Counsellor (KB 05074, PA 04363)

 Professional Member of Canadian Counselling and Psychotherapy Association (CCPA 10003084)